Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

 Next, we investigate the legitimacy of the features learned by the model.
-A common problem in supervised learning is over-fitting to characteristics of the training data which do not generalise to new domains.
-For example \citeauthor{camera-trap-backgrounds} found classification performance to drastically reduce when the same animal is shown with different backgrounds \citep{camera-trap-backgrounds}.
-To build trust in learned features, we endeavour to determine the most impactful image regions using saliency maps.
-Saliency maps graphically show the output gradient with respect to the input image, indicating how sensitive the model's prediction is to changes in each pixel.
-We make use of the bounding box labels previously discarded in training to quantify the intersection of salient areas and the corresponding area of the image containing an insect.
-Figure \ref{fig:sal-workflow} shows our workflow simplified.
+A common problem in supervised learning is overfitting to training data characteristics that fail to generalise in new domains.
+For example, \citeauthor{camera-trap-backgrounds} found classification performance to drastically reduce when the same animal is shown with different backgrounds \citep{camera-trap-backgrounds}.
+To build trust in the learnt features, we endeavour to determine the most impactful image regions using saliency maps.
+Saliency maps graphically show the output gradient with respect to the input image, indicating how sensitive the model's prediction is to changes within pixel regions.
+While there are many ways to create saliency maps \citep{molnar2022}, we chose the "Vanilla Gradient" method because it is the simplest.
+This method calculates how each region in an image influences the model's prediction by measuring how a small change in each pixel affects the output value.
+The result is a heatmap, the same size as the input image, where brighter areas show the pixels with steepest output gradient.

-While there are many methods for computing saliency maps \citep{molnar2022}.
-We opt for ``Vanilla Gradient" for simplicity.
-This computes the gradient of the output per pixel.
-As we only have a single output neuron representing both classes, we consider positive gradients only as those corresponding to insects.
-Equation \ref{eqn1} shows this, where $S_{i,j}$ is the saliency map, $I_{i, j}$ is the input image and $y$ is the output prediction.
+We implement a saliency map analysis pipeline.
+This process, visually shown in Figure \ref{fig:sal-workflow}, highlights how we measure the overlap between the model's most influential regions and the insect locations annotated by bounding boxes.
+Since our model has a single output neuron representing both classes, we focus only on positive gradients - those that signal the presence of insects (positive outputs).
+This is shown in Equation \ref{eqn1}, where $S$ is the saliency map, $I$ is the input image and $y$ is the output prediction.

+For each image, labelled by the index $k$, the resulting saliency map is normalised so that its values fall in range between 0 and 1.
+We then binarise these maps at different thresholds, $t$ (ranging from 0 to 1), this turns them into black-and-white images where only the most important pixels remain.
+This process is shown mathematically by Equation \ref{eqn2}: